SundousKanaan/React-PokeApp/README.md

 ## The Design
 There is a design that is created in Figma, Figma also is the tool that we use for all the designs within Triple.
-This way you will get to know how to work with Figma and to recreate the design in the web application. https://www.figma.com/file/dsgGXcu5WELIvRW90m5308/Pokemon-Code-Challenge?node-id=15%3A2863
+This way you will get to know how to work with Figma and to recreate the design in the web application.
+Please note that you are looking at the 'Web' tab within Figma, this also contains the responsive design. https://www.figma.com/file/dsgGXcu5WELIvRW90m5308/Pokemon-Code-Challenge?node-id=15%3A2863

 ## The API